ADD-Faun/rpsTest/README.md

 - __Game text__
     - Text starts as "What will you choose?" to make the game seem more personable.
     - This text changes when players have selected a choice to indicate they have successfully made a choice.
     It changes to "you have chosen:" and says the choice they made.
+Changes like this help keep users ingaged
     - Text changes at the end of the turn to indicate it is over by telling the player they either won, lost or drew and telling them the choice they had made.